 In 1895, Augustin Macdonald, who was on a duck hunting trip, took a hike up Nicholl Nob and "discovered" Point Richmond.
 Noting the breathtaking beauty of the spot, he also noticed the deep water off what we now call Ferry Point, and recognized its potential as the westernmost terminus being sought by Santa Fe Railway Company.
 And, on July 4, 1900, Santa Fe's first Ferry, the "Ocean Wave" initiated service to San Francisco from its Ferry Point Terminal by carrying a large crowd of revelers over from San Francisco.
 Santa Fe's tracks, leading through the tunnel to Ferry Point, provided the first 'solid land' connection between Point Richmond and the mainland.
 Mrs. Emily Tewksbury, who by 1901 was a wealthy widow, made use of her husband's legacy by selling several acres of his previously underwater land to Standard Oil Company.
 Soon a fast growing refinery completed the closure of a waterway that had served as a shortcut from San Francisco to San Pablo Bay."

-[Dona Roselius, Point Richmond History Association, 139 1/2 Washington Avenue, Point Richmond, CA 94801, phone: 510.235.1336]
+[Dona Roselius, Point Richmond History Association, 139 1/2 Washington Avenue, Point Richmond, CA 94801, phone: 510.235.1336]"Tewksbury Found a Gap and Filled It

 Jacob Tewksbury, M.D., who came to the Bay Area from Argentina, owned much of the land now occupied by Chevron, USA.
 He found that sewing up land was more profitable than sewing up people.
 Though much of his acquired property was marshland, the enterprising Tewksbury constructed levees extending across the waterway, which began a silting process that was assisted by the deepening of channels around Mare Island.
 When the silt was sufficient to make the island accessible by foot at low tide, Tewksbury petitioned the government to have the waterway declared land, making it available for private ownership.